-The suspect, John Oliver Westbrook, is an expert in IT specializing in security, block-chain technology and bitcoin.
+Westbrook is an expert in IT specializing in security, block-chain technology and bitcoin.
 His methods of communication are nearly impossible to trace, making it extremely difficult for the police to generate any significant leads.

-The police have learned he spent the first weeks of this year in Santa Fe, New Mexico and only three weeks ago he moved to Colorado Springs, Colorado.
+Police learned he spent the first weeks of this year in Santa Fe, New Mexico and only three weeks ago he moved to Colorado Springs, Colorado.
 This case was heavily publicized in the Denver area, and police believe he may attempt to seek shelter with a family member.

 His sister, Krystalynn Westbrook Martin, lives in the Auburn area and works at Auburn Adventist Academy.
 Police confirm the sister is in frequent contact with her brother, but she refuses to cooperate with the ongoing investigation.
 The U.S. Marshals Service says she has also repeatedly refused interview requests.